Anaminus/roblox-bug-tracker/README.md

 - If you don't know what you're talking about, don't bother.

 ## Labels
 Here be descriptions for labels in the issue tracker.
+These are for me.

 ### Types
 What kind of issue.
 Every issue should have one of these.